mluukkai/webdevelopment-rails/week1.md

 == 20150111131426 CreateBreweries: migrated (0.0012s) =========================
 ```

-Tge database table which records the breweries is created now, and the application should be working.
+The database table which records the breweries is created now, and the application should be working.

-Refresh the page which shows the breweries [http://localhost:3000/breweries](http://localhost:3000/breweries) and add three breweries using the database.
+Refresh the page which shows the breweries [http://localhost:3000/breweries](http://localhost:3000/breweries) and add three breweries to the database using the existing page.

-As we can see, Rails scaffold produced quite some ready-made functionality.
-The functionality which was produced with Scaffold is a good way to get started quickly.
+As we can see, Rails scaffold produced quite a lot of ready-made functionality.
+The functionality which was produced with scaffold is a good way to get started quickly.
 Scaffolds are no silver bullet, however.
-The bigger part of the ready-made functionality we created with scaffolds will be replaced with time the code we'll write on our own.
+The bigger part of the ready-made functionality we created with scaffolds will be replaced code we'll write on our own.
 During the course and starting from week 2, we'll create functionaly completely by hand, which means that the scaffolds' authomatically generated code will become familiar.

 **Attention:** you can delete the files created with a Rails generator by using the command *destroy*: